Import model objects, and Bands object to define bands of interest

 fg.to_df(bands1)

-offset exponent alpha_cf alpha_pw alpha_bw error r_squared
+offset exponent alpha_cf alpha_pw alpha_bw error_mae gof_rsquared

 In the above examples, we showed the same exports on the Group object as we previously explored on the single spectrum in the model object.